This is a brief summary of the secret dumping of approximately 1,400 barrels into Lake

 charges required considerable red tape to be unravelled before the ejection cup

 assemblies could be brought ashore and transported.
 The ejection cup assemblies were

 repacked in six 85 gallon overpack barrels and returned to the bottom of the lake until

 necessary permits could be obtained.
 They were recovered in the summer of 2013 and

 disposed of without public examination.

 2016 - Red Cliff acquires additional funds from DoD to continue the barrel

-This effort will apparently expand the search area to attempt to find some of the
+Red Cliff's most recent effort will apparently expand the search area to attempt to find some

 Proposals was published early in 2017, but additional details are not currently available.

 |Save Lake Superior Association